 This means that in some instances a solicitor does not need to be instructed, before you may see a barrister, and thus substantial savings may be made in conducting a legal case this way.

 Direct Public Access (DPA) Clients Public Funding

-Chambers have 28 barristers who are able to undertake work via Direct Public Access in the Areas of Immigration, Family, Civil and Crime.
+Chambers have 28 barristers who are able to undertake work via Direct Public Access in the Areas of Immigration, Family, Employment, Construction, Civil and Crime.

 To instruct a barrister you will need to contact us by telephone or email and we will arrange for you to come and see someone in conference with our prices starting at £250 for 1 hour depending on who you choose.
 In the conference the barrister will look at your papers and take you through the next steps of your case or advise you generally.

 Please note that barristers are not allowed to do legal aid work on a Public Access basis.
 To help you make an informed decision about whether to apply for legal aid or proceed with Public Access, you can use the legal aid eligibility calculator on the gov.uk website: https://www.gov.uk/check-legal-aid.

 For your case may vary depending on factors such as barristers’ availability, the complexity of your case, the need for additional documents and the other side’s approach.
 However, as a guide more straightforward cases tend to have a hearing date four to six months of a claim being made

 You may also need advice and/or representation at short notice.
 If so, please contact the clerks: our barristers will aim to advise you and/or represent you at a hearing where possible.
 Fees we may charge fixed fees, which means that we will charge you a set amount of money for the work.